• Skip to primary navigation

 • When the crust has baked for seven minutes, remove the pan from the oven and pour the chocolate chips on top in an even layer.
 If the chips aren't melting enough, put the pan back in the oven for two minutes.
 Remove the pan from the oven and use a spatula to spread the melted chips into an even layer of chocolate.

-• Pour your orange topping over the chocolate layer.
-Wearing oven mitts, place your hot pan back in the oven to bake for 35 minutes, or until the top layer is lightly browned and set.
+• Pour the orange mixture over the chocolate layer.
+Wearing oven mitts, place the hot pan back in the oven to bake for 35 minutes, or until the top layer is lightly browned and set.
 (It should not be jiggly.)

 • Cool the pan on a wire rack.
-When the dessert has cooled completely (a couple hours is best) sprinkle with powdered sugar and sea salt, if desired.
+When the dessert has cooled completely (a couple of hours is best) sprinkle with powdered sugar and sea salt, if desired.
 Cut into 12 bars.
-Store in a plastic container at room temperature for up to 4 days.
+Store in a plastic container at room temperature for up to 4 days or freeze them for up to three months.

 Notes